-Dr. Dean Focht works as a pediatric gastroenterologist in East Stroudsburg, PA, Wilkes Barre, PA, and Danville, PA.
-In Dr. Focht's practice, he is particularly interested in obesity, eosinophilic esophagitis, and acid reflux (GERD).
-On average, patients gave him a rating of 5.0 stars out of 5.
-He accepts Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
-Dr. Focht is a graduate of MCP Hahnemann School of Medicine and a graduate of Madigan Army Medical Center's residency program.
+Dr. Dean Focht practices pediatric gastroenterology in East Stroudsburg, PA, Wilkes Barre, PA, and Danville, PA.
+He has indicated that his clinical interests include obesity, eosinophilic esophagitis, and acid reflux (GERD).
+Dr. Focht is rated highly by his patients.
+He accepts Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
+He attended MCP Hahnemann School of Medicine and subsequently trained at Madigan Army Medical Center for residency.
 He is professionally affiliated with Geisinger.

 Relevant Interests: , acid reflux (GERD)